-The Apple Ethernet CS AAUI Card expands the communications capabilities of models of Macintosh computers that have a communications slot (CS).
-AAUI stands for Apple Attachment Unit Interface-Apple's version of an industry-standard interface.
+The Apple Ethernet CS Thin Coax Card expands the communications capabilities of models of Macintosh computers that have a communications slot (CS).
 The card is designed for networks that conform to the IEEE 802.3 standard for Ethernet.
-Using the Apple Ethernet CS AAUI Card and the appropriate transceiver, you can connect your Macintosh to a variety of network media: thick coaxial ("coax"), twisted-pair, thin coax, or fiber-optic.
+To connect to an Ethernet network, you must also install EtherTalk software, which is included with the card.